 Regular exfoliation will help maintain tone and texture and minimize recurring breakouts.
-Face washes, toner, serums, moisturizer, and SPF are all going to be beneficial for your at home regimen between your monthly treatments with your aesthetician.
+Face washes, toner, serums, moisturizers, and SPF are all going to be beneficial for your at-home regimen between your monthly treatments with your aesthetician.
 These products ensure that you maintain and enhance the progress from the treatments.

 How does a medical practice differ in treatment from a spa?

 We do medical extraction and cyst drainage and removal when needed.
-Our medical approach uses not only state of the art technology but also is backed peer reviewed medical research.
+Our medical approach uses not only state-of-the-art technology but also backed by peer-reviewed medical research.
 Treatment plans start with a comprehensive skin analysis by our medical aestheticians to determine the best approach.
-After your skin analysis we will tailor our products to your skin care needs.
+After your skin analysis, we will tailor our products to your skin care needs.
 We have a range of treatments that can be used to treat acne, tone, and texture.
 We focus on skin treatments that do not have systemic side effects and do not disturb the body’s natural microbiome.

 Salt Facials: This facial starts with an antimicrobial salt exfoliant and is followed by a nourishing, ultrasonic massage with custom peels.
 The facial is completed with customized LED light therapy which helps calm inflammation, treat acne, stimulate collagen, and reverse sun damage.

-Microdermabrasion (MDA) Exfoliation: This acne treatment option uses silica crystals which mechanically removes dead skin cells and opens pores.
+Microdermabrasion (MDA) Exfoliation: This acne treatment option uses silica crystals which mechanically remove dead skin cells and open pores.
 It promotes cellular turnover of skin cells and helps with fine lines